brennanbrown/django-project/docs/heroku-github-deploy.md

 Deploy your Django project using Heroku's GitHub integration (no CLI needed).

-## ✅ Pre-Deployment Complete
+## ✅ Prerequisites

-- ✅ Upgraded to Django 5.1.3 and Python 3.13.5
+Before deploying, ensure you have:

-- ✅ All dependencies updated with security patches
+- ✅ Django project with all changes committed
+- ✅ Code pushed to GitHub repository
-- ✅ Settings configured for environment variables
+- ✅ `.env.example` file for environment variables
-- ✅ All changes committed and pushed to GitHub
+- ✅ `Procfile` and `runtime.txt` configured
-- ✅ Ready for deployment!
+- ✅ `requirements.txt` with all dependencies

 ---